 How Much Does New Mexico Workers’ Compensation Insurance Cost?

-Workers’ compensation insurance costs more for high-hazard industries than for low-hazard industries.
-New Mexico workmans’ comp premiums are determined by how many employees an employer has, the type of jobs performed, and the employer’s history of accidents and workers’ compensation losses.
+Workers’ comp costs more for high-hazard industries than for low-hazard industries.
+New Mexico workers’ comp premiums are determined by how many employees an employer has, the type of jobs performed, and the employer’s history of accidents and workers’ compensation losses.

-New Mexico partners with the National Council for Compensation Insurance (NCCI), an independent rating and data collection bureau, to assign workers’ compensation rates for every industry.
-The NCCI assigns classification codes to each occupation, and each class code is then assigned a base rate for workers’ compensation insurance.
-To determine an employer’s workmans’ comp premium, the annual payroll at the beginning of the policy period is divided by 100 and then multiplied by the base rate.
-For example:
+New Mexico partners with the National Council for Compensation Insurance (NCCI), an independent rating and data collection bureau, to assign workers’ comp rates for every industry.
+The NCCI assigns classification codes to each occupation, and each code is assigned a base rate for workers’ comp.
+To determine an employer’s premium, the annual payroll at the start of the period is divided by 100 and then multiplied by the base rate.